valancej/Docker-Host-Security/README.md

 ## Conclusion

 When running containerized applications, specifically Docker, the considerations above will greatly mitigate the threats to any host operating system.
+As mentioned in the introduction, containers are only as secure as the underlying host, so security teams need to follow up on the outlined considersations and apply the appropriate countermeasures.